-1. Start from the beginning.
 Sustainability needs to be top of mind, even during the training program vetting process.
 Logistically, you will need to have plans in place to measure effectiveness, which requires pre and post-feedback from participants.
-When planning for sustainability, keep in mind that using a variety of reinforcement tools is going to be the most effective—In fact, according to Biz Dev, adding multiple reinforcements to training programs will increase retention from approximately 20% to more than 90%.
+When planning for sustainability, keep in mind that using a variety of reinforcement tools is going to be the most effective.
+In fact, according to Biz Dev, adding multiple reinforcements to training programs will increase retention from approximately 20 percent to more than 90 percent.

-2. If it's simple, do it.
 Send reinforcement emails for bite-sized learning.
-Find simple ways to communicate—for example, posting some of the core concepts on a visible wall for daily reinforcement.
+Find simple ways to communicate, like posting some of the core concepts on a visible wall for daily reinforcement.
 Have one-on-one conversations, with clear accountability around who will lead them.
-Encourage the use of any sustainability tools provided through the training company (more on that in step 5), but keep in mind that additional actions need to be taken aside from the tools we offer.
+Encourage the use of any sustainability tools provided through the training company (more on that in a minute), but keep in mind that additional actions need to be taken aside from the tools we offer.

-5. Utilize sustainability tools made available by the training company.
 This seems like a no-brainer, but participants don't always make full use of the resources they have available to them.
-For example, one of the tools Fierce employs is Mindmarker—this simple platform helps with weekly reinforcement of learned concepts to help maintain behavioral shifts.
-When used regularly, it makes a big difference in sustainability—and "used regularly" are the key words here.
+For example, one of the tools Fierce employs is Mindmarker, and this simple platform helps with weekly reinforcement of learned concepts to help maintain behavioral shifts.
+When used regularly, it makes a big difference in sustainability — and "used regularly" are the key words here.
 Implement what's available, and do it consistently.

 Fortunately, reinforcing training doesn't have to be a daunting monster to take on.
 Use the tips and approaches here and begin having the conversations around accountability, culture, and logistics to get clear before moving forward.
 With a sustainability plan in place, training can lead to big results for your organization.